 - Application For Nomination Documents

 - Declaration of Candidacy

-- Nomination Papers

 - Candidate Receipt for Nomination Documents

+- Candidate Statement Form (See Chapter 3).
+Candidate statements are optional.
+A deposit of the estimated cost applies for most offices.

 - Transliteration Form (See Chapter 8)

 - Form 470 (See Chapter 4)

-NOTE TO CANDIDATES REGARDING CLOSE OF FILING: At 5:00 p.m. on Saturday, August 9th all candidates in the building to file nomination documents will be asked to proceed to the Election Information Section lobby on the 2nd floor, Room 2013.
+NOTE TO CANDIDATES REGARDING CLOSE OF FILING: At 5:00 p.m. on Friday, August 8th all candidates in the building to file nomination documents will be asked to proceed to the Election Information Section lobby on the 2nd floor, Room 2013.
 Any candidates or representatives in the building but not in Room 2013 by 5:10 p.m. will not be permitted to file documents.
 Additionally, any candidates or representatives who leave Room 2013 after 5:00 p.m. will not be permitted to re-enter.
 No exceptions will be made.